kmarusek/Bevi/wp-content/plugins/cookiebot/readme.txt

 You are able to define the mapping between Cookiebot and the WP Consent API in the administration interface (Cookiebot WP plugin).

+### Does Cookiebot work with translation plugins?
+Cookiebot is compatible with translation plugins when you set language to "Use WordPress Language".

 ## Changelog ##
+### 4.1.0 - 2022-06-15 ###
+* Added setting to ignore scripts from cookiebot scan
+* Fixed PHP8 warnings
+* Fixed attribute builder function for scripts
+* Fixed blocking cookiebot script when editing theme

 ### 4.0.3 - 2022-02-23 ###
 * Fixed wp-rocket not ignoring cookiebot script
 * Fixed including gtm and gtc scripts when the setting was unchecked